The Erotic World of Sexploitation

 Of all the directors working in the sexploitation cinema of the 1960s, Joe Sarno was one of the few who truly believed in the redemptive power of both the cinema and of sex.
 A man of the Second World War generation who cut his directorial teeth photographing bombing raids over the South Pacific, by the early Sixties Sarno had joined the advance forces of another invasion - the sexualization of American movies.
 Sin in the Suburbs, Warm Nights and Hot Pleasures, Moonlighting Wives, The Bed and How They Made It, Come Ride the Wild Pink Horse, Bed of Violence, Vibrations, Young Playthings - Sarno's films blasted away post-War standards and set the stage for an increasingly explicit investigation of the human sexual experience.

 In the early 70s a subgenre was becoming popular in Grindhouse cinema: Women in Prison films.
-The "Women in Prison" film has been a reliable subgenre of exploitation films since their beginnings in the teen "reform school" movies.
+The "Women in Prison" film had been a reliable subgenre of exploitation films since their beginnings in 50s.
 Known as "WIP" films to cinephiles, to less formal fans they are affectionately called the "Chicks in Chains" flicks.
-The plots were relatively simple, a bunch of sexy women get put in jail in a foreign country (usually Southeast Asia) who get to take a lot of showers; after 80 minutes of being mistreated by captors, they finally get the upper hand and they stage a bloody breakout in which all but two or three of the cast gets killed.
+The plots were relatively simple, a bunch of sexy women get put in jail in a foreign country (usually Southeast Asia) get to take a lot of showers; after 80 minutes of being mistreated by captors, they finally get the upper hand and they stage a bloody breakout in which all but two or three of the cast gets killed.
 One of the first big hits in this subgenre was Jack Hill's 1971 hit The Big Doll House.
 It starred newcomers Pam Grier and Sid Haig.
 Other Women in Prison classics include: The Hot Box (1972), Black Mama White Mama (1972), Caged Heat (1974) and The Big Bird Cage (1972).

-Another subgenre of Sexploitation were the Cheerleader and Nurse films.
+Two other subgenres of Sexploitation were the Cheerleader and Nurse films.
 The Nurse films in particular were very popular drive in films during the mid 70s.
 Films such as Private Duty Nurses (1971), Night Call Nurses (1972), The Student Nurses (1970), The Young Nurses (1973) and Candy Stripe Nurses (1974) were all about sexy women working at hospitals.
 The cheerleader films were simply about cheerleaders and the trials and tribulations they go through.
 Lots of comedy, sex, drugs and rock n' roll permeated the stories.
-Jack Hill's 1974 drive in classic The Swinging Cheerleaders was based around the sexual situations and the comedy, but Hill also injected his own artistic style on the film which made it more than just an average T&A film.
+Jack Hill's 1974 drive in classic The Swinging Cheerleaders was based around the sexual situations and the comedy, but Hill also injected his own artistic style on the film which made it more than just an average T&A romp.
 One of the most famous actresses from the Cheerleader genre was Cheryl "Rainbeaux" Smith.
 She was in almost all of them and she had a really great onscreen presence.
 You could actually call her the "70s Grindhouse Marilyn Monroe".
 Sadly, she died from a drug overdose in 2002.
 You can see Cheryl in films like The Swinging Cheerleaders (1974), Revenge of The Cheerleaders (1975) and The Pom Pom Girls (1976).
 Cheryl also had a small cameo in Cheech & Chong's Up In Smoke (1978) as a stoned out hippie chick.